deciduously/music/post.md

 Sound is a continuous spectrum of frequency, but when we make music we tend to prefer [notes](https://en.wikipedia.org/wiki/Musical_note) at set frequencies, or pitches.
 I'm using  [frequency](https://en.wikipedia.org/wiki/Fundamental_frequency) and [pitch](https://en.wikipedia.org/wiki/Pitch_(music)) interchangeably, because for this application specifically they are, but go Wiki-diving if you want to learn about the distinction and nuance at play here.
 The nature of sound is super cool but super complex and outside of the scope of this post - we just want to hear some numbers sing, we don't need to hear a full orchestra.

 One of the super cool things about it is the [octave](https://en.wikipedia.org/wiki/Octave).
 Octaves just sound related, you know?

+// TODO embed octave sound

 It turns out the relationship is physical - to increase any pitch by an octave, you double the frequency.
+It turns out, though, that this fixed ratio actually holds for any arbitrary smaller or larger interval as well.
+This system is called ["equal temperament"](https://en.wikipedia.org/wiki/Equal_temperament) - every pair of adjacent notes has the same ratio, regardless of how you define "adjacent".
+To get halfway to the next octave, you multiply by 1.5 instead of 2.

-To start working with something concrete, we need some sort of standard.
+To start working with concrete numbers, we need some sort of standard to base everything around.
 Some of the world has settled on [440Hz](https://en.wikipedia.org/wiki/A440_(pitch_standard)) - it's [ISO](https://en.wikipedia.org/wiki/International_Organization_for_Standardization) [16](https://www.iso.org/standard/3601.html), at least.
 It's also apparently called "The Stuttgart Pitch", which is funny.

 ![stuttgart](https://i.imgflip.com/3h0y3g.jpg)